WSParker/pyPackageEx/lib/PackagingAPythonProject.md

 Second, you have flexibility with intra-package references.
 For example, in one of my packages I define physical constants in the main package's `__init__.py`, and I use them throughout the rest of the package.

-If you have something you want to do within a package, and it isn't explained here, it might be explained in one of these:
+If you have something you want to do within a package, and it isn't explained here, it's probably explained in one of these:

 * [The Python docs](https://docs.Python.org/3/tutorial/modules.html##packages)